csemken/project-template/README.md

 To use it:

 1. Create a fork of the repository
+2. To use the automatic building of PDF files, go to Settings → Actions
-2. Adjust this README and the wiki
+3. Adjust this README and the wiki
-3. Update the dvc remote in `.dvc/config` and push existing files
+4. Update the dvc remote in `.dvc/config` and push existing files
-4. Remove test data and module
+5. Remove test data and module

 ## File structure